RoryCoulson/sumo-ev-marl/README.md

 # sumo-ev-marl

-This repository includes a cooperative custom environment using both Gym and PettingZoo libraries.
-RLlib is also used in developing the PPO, DQN, QL algorithms for running in the SUMO simulator.
-This extends upon the work from the sumo-ev-marl-competitive repository with an improved environment configuration and more simulation networks.
+Electric vehicle charging point demand handling using multi-agent reinforcement learning.
+The project aims to improve the problem of queueing at EV charging points by providing smarter distribution.
+The work includes a cooperative custom environment and the agents are deployed using PPO, DQN and greedy algorithms within a SUMO simulator.
+Although the simulation won't fully match reality, the findings provide an insight into the potential capability of such a system.

 Run `pip install .` in the root to build the package allowing the experiments to access the sumo_ev_rl_competitive module.
 Set `enable_gui` to True when running an experiment to visualize the training.

 A correct installation of SUMO is required to run these simulations.
-Run: export LIBSUMO_AS_TRACI=1 for performance increase with SUMO.

 Acknowledgements: